Ashish1100/Sia-Bank/README.md

 The Sia Bank website consist of: direct Get Started button, Money Transfer option and 16 dummy users.

-Software Used: VS Code, Git and GitHub and Crome Browser.
+Software Used: VS Code, Git, GitHub and Crome Browser.

 Technology Used: HTML, CSS